Pointwise decay for the wave equation on nonstationary spacetimes: Introduction

-\begin{remark}We make some remarks supplementing the main theorem. \begin{itemize} \item In item (2) of Theorem \ref{thm:intro main theorem}, one class of examples of metrics $\gab$ satisfying the conditions given are the stationary metrics $g$, that is, those with stationary component By substituting the natural number values $\xd \ge 1, \xd\in\N$ and $\xs \ge2, \xs\in\N$, this special case of item (2) of Theorem \ref{thm:intro main theorem} recovers a similar result as the main theorem in \cite{Mor}. \item If $\hab \in S^Z(\jr^{-q})$ for some $q>0$, then $\sqrt{|g|}\hab \in S^Z(\jr^{-q})$.
+For simplicity of presentation, in this paper we restrict to the case $\xs = \xs' = \xs''$. \item In item (2) of \cref{thm:main}, one class of examples of metrics $\gab$ satisfying the conditions given are the stationary metrics $g$, that is, those with stationary component By substituting the natural number values $\xd \ge 1, \xd\in\N$ and $\xs \ge2, \xs\in\N$, this special case of item (2) of \cref{thm:main} recovers a similar result as the main theorem in \cite{Mor}. \item If $\hab \in S^Z(\jr^{-q})$ for some $q>0$, then $\sqrt{|g|}\hab \in S^Z(\jr^{-q})$.
 This is a consequence of the product rule and the assumption that $-q < 0$.
-Thus Theorem \ref{thm:intro main theorem} also holds if $\paa\gab\pab$ is replaced by the geometric wave operator
+Thus \cref{thm:main} also holds if $\paa\gab\pab$ is replaced by the geometric wave operator